jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/1_theory/1_countplot/task.md

 ## Task

-1. Use the hidden `aggeregate` function to calculate the number of games (the `count` column) for each platform (the `platform` column) in descending order.
+1. Use the hidden `aggeregate` function to calculate the number of games (`count`) for each platform (`platform`) in descending order.

    If you prefer, you can aggregate the data yourself.
 Please refer to the corresponding hint below.

-2. Use the `bar` function to plot bar chart.
+2. Use the `bar` function to plot a bar chart.
    Pass `platform` there as the x-axis, `count` as the height and `games` as the data.

-Note that we preprocessed the data for you, but if you prefer, you can do this yourself.
-Please see the corresponding hint below.
+Note that we preprocessed the data for you.
+To learn how we do it, please see the corresponding hint below.

 ## Hints
 <div class="hint" title="How to run the code?">